United States Customs Service Records, 1864-1959

 The act that established the Customs Service in 1789 also provided for the creation of collection districts in various coastal, river, Great Lakes, and inland ports.
 A Collector of Customs in each district was responsible for the enforcement of all rules and regulations including the protection of American seamen and passengers and the forwarding of basic data on immigration, imports, and exports.
 A Naval officer in each district, coordinate in rank with the Collector, was required to keep separate accounts and copies of all manifests and entries and to countersign certain of the daily record of all vessel arrivals and clearances, and was assisted by inspectors, weighers, and gaugers in the collection and payment of bounty allowances and fees and the admeasurement of foreign vessels for tonnage duties.

-Records are present from Cleveland, Ohio; Toledo, Ohio; and Muskegon, Michigan.
+Records are present from Cleveland, Ohio; Toledo, Ohio; Ludington, Michigan; Muskegon, Michigan; and Port Huron, Michigan.

 Documents you may encounter in the records may include: